hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 2. Besu attempts to connect to the network's bootnodes (a set of predefined nodes used to help bootstrap discovery).

-3. Once a connection with a bootnode is established using TCP (`ping/pong` handshake messages in the debug and trace logs), Besu requests a list of neighbors (potential peers) from the bootnode (`find node` messages in the debug and trace logs).
+3. Once a connection with a bootnode is established using UDP (`ping/pong` handshake messages in the debug and trace logs), Besu requests a list of neighbors (potential peers) from the bootnode (`find node` messages in the debug and trace logs).